How to Translate JSON Files with PTC

 How JSON Files Store and Display Text

-Before translating the text in your JSON files, it’s important to understand how these files store content for software localization.
+Before translating the text in your JSON files, it’s important to understand how these files store strings for software localization.

 JSON files contain key-value pairs, with each key representing a label and the value holding the content you want to display.
 For example: